georgeanndata/data_engineer/Projects/Insurance/README.md

 ## Connect

+ Since I ingested the data in two ways, one via a bulk import and the other through streaming messages, I will outline each step separately below.

+<u>__Bulk Import__</u>

 Using Python, I created a function that checks that the file csv exists and if so, loads it into a Pandas dataframe.
 If it doesn't exist, it will throw an error.

 ![](images/code/importCSV.png)